Everett and Monte Cristo Railway: Boom years (18931897)

 Train service began between Everett and Snohomish, on April 11, 1893.
 Monday through Saturday service to Monte Cristo began in September 1893.
 In December this schedule was reduced to three trains a week, but thanks to the use of a modern steam-powered snowplow, the tracks to Monte Cristo were kept open all winter.
 Among the early cargos carried to Monte Cristo were mining equipment and the ore concentrator machinery.
 The concentrator was completed in mid-February 1894, and by August hopper cars of ore were finally headed out of Monte Cristo, bound for the smelter in Everett.
 Mines in Silverton also began shipping ore in 1894.
-In 1895 every train carried 6 to 8 car loads or ore from the mountains.
+In 1895 every train carried 6 to 8 car loads of ore from the mountains.
 In the first two weeks of February 1897, 24 cars of concentrates shipped from Monte Cristo.
 By April 1897, 40 hopper cars carrying 1,000 tons of ore were shipped in a week.
 This was approximately the peak of production, both in quantity and quality.
 The quality of the ore declined the further miners went into the mountains.

 The logging business was also booming for the railroad.
 Raw logs, some seventeen feet in diameter, rode to sawmills, and finished lumber was transported to the world.
 In the Fall of 1894, the railroad was contracted by local logging companies to run a line to a new log dump north of Everett.
 The steamer Utopia brought 50 tons of rails for this new line in October.
 In August 1895, 100 cars of shingles shipped out of the woods, a record for the railroad.
 New spurs were planned for more mills and logging camps.
 Even the bark stripped off by the lumber companies was valuable.
 In 1895, a contract from a tannery called for 100 cords of bark per week to be shipped from Silverton.

 Tourism grew along with mining and timber shipments.
 In September 1893, within days of the line's completion, a Sunday excursion train ran from Everett to Monte Cristo.
 The train left at 7:30 AM and reached Monte Cristo at 10:30 AM.
 Passengers reboarded at 3:30 PM and were home by 7:30 PM.
 The cost of the round trip was $2.50 per passenger.
 Private excursions were also arranged.
 In August 1895, the railroad treated 200 members of the Washington State Press Association to a trip to Monte Cristo.
 One reporter who went to Monte Cristo on an excursion in July 1894 reported that the train stopped in Robe Canyon to let off a couple of fisherman who wanted to try their luck in the Stilliquamish.
-Four hours later. on the way back to Everett, the train stopped again to pick up the two and their 115 new-caught trout.
+Four hours later, on the way back to Everett, the train stopped again to pick up the two and their 115 new-caught trout.